kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

 #### [Scoped for Beta] In-Place Pod Resize

+In-Place Pod resizing of resources is not supported in alpha stage of Pod-level resources feature. **Users should avoid using in-place pod resizing if they are utilizing pod-level resources.**

-In-Place Pod resize functionality will be guarded by a separate feature gate since it requires new fields in PodStatus at Pod-level.
+In version 1.33, the In-Place Pod resize functionality will be controlled by a separate feature gate and introduced as an independent alpha feature.
+This is necessary as it involves new fields in the PodStatus at the pod level.

 Note for design & implementation: Previously, assigning resources to ephemeral containers wasn't allowed because pod resource allocations were immutable.
 With